JNRowe/cupage/doc/configuration.rst

 the update output, or used to select individual sites to check on the command line.
 Each section consists of a section of ``name=value`` option pairs.

+.. note:

-The file is processed with Python's ConfigParser_ module, the documentation for which will describe some of the advanced features available within the configuration file.
+   The file is processed with the configobj_ module, the documentation for which describes some of the advanced features available within the configuration file.

 An example configuration file is below: